grisuno/LazyOwn/README.md

 :returns: The path of the selected .txt file.

+## get_hash
+Searches for hash files with the pattern 'hash*.txt' and allows the user to select one.

+The function lists all matching files and prompts the user to select one.
+It then reads the selected file and returns the hash content as a single string, without any newline characters or extra formatting.

+Returns:
+str: The hash content from the selected file as a single string.
+If no files are found or an invalid
+     selection is made, an empty string is returned.

 ## wrapper
 internal wrapper of internal function to implement multiples rhost to operate.